The price of anything is the amount of life you spend on it. -Thoreau

 If one-inch boards are put down two layers thick over joists placed every two feet, the floor will be plenty strong and stiff.
 Installing a quarter-inch layer of foil-faced bubblewrap type insulation—or even just some 4-mil poly—in between layers will keep out the draft.
 With regard to insulation, the key is to stop drafts from coming through the floor.
 Heat rises, so put more energy into insulating above than below.
 One last thing: Don’t build the floor bigger than the circle of the yurt, or the rain will flow right in.

 In an ideal world, I’d always build yurts out of natural, local, ethical, nontoxic, low-carbon footprinted, renewable, long-lasting, beautiful, inexpensive, and functional materials.
 For the cover, functionality means keeping out weather, keeping in heat, resisting UV breakdown, and resisting flame.
 To get all these qualities is impossible, so I compromise.
 While slate makes just about the perfect roof, it lacks portability.
+So we compromise.
 Canvas is probably the most natural, beautiful, inexpensive yurt material, but it fails most of the other criteria.
 Even treated to resist UV, mildew, moisture, and flame, canvas will begin to deteriorate after three years if left up year-round.
-In New England, heavy-duty vinyl is a better option in many ways, and will last 10-30 years depending on the type.
+In New England, heavy-duty vinyl is a better option in many ways, and will last twenty years or more.
 Thrifty DIY’ers may cover their yurt with used or unprinted billboard vinyl, which is fairly inexpensive and watertight for roughly five years if not moved in the cold (it cracks) or exposed to sparks (it burns).
 The final consideration for a cover is breathability.
 Canvas breathes and so do some woven vinyls, but most laminated fabrics do not.
 To avoid condensation, don’t pair a non-breathable outer cover with a breathable inner layer.

-It's the old Vapor Barrier Question.
-Personally, I chaulk it up to the healthy sound of the adjective 'Breathable.'
-Who wants to be unable to breathe?
-Or to feel a sweaty plastic raincoat against skin?
+Almost always your best bet is to include a vapor barrier.
 The problem is the simple fact that water vapor condenses to a liquid when the temperature drops to the 'dew point'.
 Warm air can hold more vapor in suspension.
-If your insulation is breathable, that air with its moisture is travelling back and forth.
-In winter it's dry outside (because the cold air can't hold much mosture) and moist inside (exhalations and cooking).
+If your insulation is breathable, that air with its moisture is traveling back and forth.
+In winter it's dry outside (because the cold air can't hold much moisture) and moist inside (exhalations and cooking).
 So at some point in the insulation layer the warm moist air will condense.
 Wool felt insulation, for example, can hold many times its weight in sogginess.

 If the outer cover is breathable, and the condensation can keep migrating to the outside, it can disperse in the dry air by evaporation (or sublimation below freezing).
 But the outer layer on your yurt can be either short-lived (eg. cotton, some woven vinyls) or breathable.
 Not both.
-They haven't invented a durable breathable fabric.
+There is no durable breathable fabric.
 So I always put a vapor barrier on the inside.
 Foil-faced bubblewrap does this and insulates as well.

 Q: How much power does your solar kit supply?